10 E. College St.

 Building systems are designed to adapt to future connections with other Green Arts District buildings and to increase efficiency and maximize flexibility.
 The project is seeking LEED Platinum classification, Net-Zero energy consumption, and Net-Zero carbon production.

-The building presently includes the 70-suite Hotel at Oberlin, the William and Helen Birenbaum Innovation and Performance Space, the Clyde McGregor ’74 Office of Admissions, the 1833 Restaurant, Lemle Center for Teaching Innovation and Excellence, and the Oberlin Center for Convergence (StudiOC).
+The building presently includes the 70-suite Hotel at Oberlin, the William and Helen Birenbaum Innovation and Performance Space, the Clyde McGregor ’74 Office of Admissions, the 1833 Restaurant, the Gertrude B. Lemle Teaching Center, and the Oberlin Center for Convergence (StudiOC).